Can You Use A Wet Brush On Dry Hair?

 If you love using your wet brush on wet hair, you might want to start brushing your hair before you shower.

-This reduces the tugging and strain you put on your hair when you brush it when wet, as most of the knots would be out already.
+This reduces the tugging and strain you put on your hair when you brush it when wet, since most of the knots are already out.

 Why You Should Use A Wet Brush

-A wet brush is such a beneficial tool for your hair, whether you use it on wet or dry hair, or both!
+A wet brush is such a beneficial tool for your hair, whether you use it on damp or dry hair, or both!

 If you need more convincing, here are some great reasons to get a wet brush: